misc0110/dash-button/rpi/README.md

 ## Standalone: Raspberry Pi

 We will configure a Raspberry Pi to act as access point for the dash button.
 Similar to the openWRT solution, this gives us full control over the button's communication.
+The Raspberry Pi will be connected to the internet through the ethernet port and provide a WiFi access point through a WiFi adapter.

+All scripts run on the Raspberry Pi and no server/computer is needed to interact with the button.

+**Advantages**

++ no dependencies
++ no connection to Amazon
++ no router modifications needed

+**Disadvantages**

++ requires hardware (RPi + WiFi Dongle)

 ## Configuration